vinodh06/OrientationManager/README.md

 ## Installation

-You can integrate OrientationManager into your Xcode project using Swift Package Manager (SPM).
+Integrating OrientationManager into your Xcode project is straightforward with Swift Package Manager (SPM).

 1. Open your project in Xcode.
 2. Select your project in the Project Navigator.